researchsetup/researchsetup.github.io/researchmodel.md

 This document is _not_ a set of step-by-step instructions of how to "succeed" at research.
 Instead, it is a model for how to think about what success means, and how to judge ideas in a systematic way.

 Part of the reason research is fun is because ideas and solutions can come from anywhere.
 It can come during postmortems of previous projects, thinking about what the future could be, being confused about why the world works in a weird way, by deeply studying multiple research areas and finding a connection, or more!
-The is a short list of articles that describe the genesis of some ideas:
+Here is a short list of articles that describe the genesis of some ideas:

 * Vijay's [CSR Tales](https://twitter.com/csr_tales) project documents the background behind research projects and is worth reading.
 * Philip Guo writes [Inception: the moment when a new research project is born](http://pgbovine.net/inception.htm)